International Herald Tribune

-The International Herald Tribune (IHT) was a daily English-language newspaper published in Paris, France for international English-speaking readers.
-It had the aim of becoming "the world's first global newspaper" and could fairly be said to have met that goal.
-It published under the name International Herald Tribune from 1967 to 2013, but its origins as an international newspaper traces back to 1887.
+The International Herald Tribune (IHT) was a daily English-language newspaper published in Paris, France, for international English-speaking readers.
+It published under the name International Herald Tribune starting in 1967, but its origins as an international newspaper trace back to 1887.
+Sold in over 160 countries, the International Herald Tribune produced a large amount of content until it became the second incarnation of The International New York Times in 2013, 10 years after The New York Times Company became its sole owner.

 Early years

-In 1887, James Gordon Bennett Jr. created a Paris edition of his newspaper the New York Herald.
+In 1887, James Gordon Bennett Jr. created a Paris edition of his newspaper the New York Herald with offices at 49, avenue de l'Opéra.
 He called it the Paris Herald.
-When Bennett Jr. died, the paper came under the control of Frank Munsey, who bought it along with its parent.
+When Bennett Jr. died, the Herald and its Paris edition came under the control of Frank Munsey.
 In 1924, Munsey sold the paper to the family of Ogden Reid, owners of the New-York Tribune, creating the New York Herald Tribune, while the Paris edition became the Paris Herald Tribune.
 By 1967, the paper was owned jointly by Whitney Communications, The Washington Post and The New York Times, and became known as the International Herald Tribune, or IHT.

 The International Herald Tribune years

 The first issue of the International Herald Tribune was published on May 22, 1967.
 It continued the practices that had endeared it to American expatriates and travelers, such as carrying baseball scores and stock prices.

 At the start, the paper maintained the offices it inherited from the Herald Tribune European Edition – that dated to 1931 – at 21 Rue de Berri, just off the Champs-Élysées.
 Columnist Art Buchwald recalled them as being "grubby" and antiquated but "the perfect location for an American newspaper abroad."
 Then in 1978, the paper moved its facilities to the Parisian suburb of Neuilly-sur-Seine.

-Sold in over 160 countries, the International Herald Tribune was an innovative newspaper.
-It continued to produce a large amount of unique content until its closure.

 In 1974, the paper pioneered the innovation of doing electronic transmission of facsimile pages across borders, when it opened a remote printing facility in London.
 This was followed by a printing site in Zurich in 1977.
 The International Herald Tribune began transmitting electronic images of newspaper pages from Paris to Hong Kong via satellite in 1980, making the paper simultaneously available on opposite sides of the planet.
 This was the first such intercontinental transmission of an English-language daily newspaper and followed the pioneering efforts of the Chinese-language newspaper Sing Tao Daily (星島日報).

 Additional printing locations followed, including Rome and Tokyo 1987; and Frankfurt 1989.
 By 1985, the International Herald Tribune had a circulation of 160,000, and was profitable with annual revenues of around $40 million.
 At the time of the paper's centennial in 1987, the IHT was opening a new print site on average each year.